-13. RESEARCH PROJECT
+13. PREVIOUS RESEARCH PROJECT

-On February 8, 2008, the Company entered into a research agreement with The Hospital for Sick Children ("HSC") regarding funding and collaboration with respect to certain research conducted by HSC regarding brain tumour stem cells (the "Project").
-Pursuant to this agreement, the Company agreed to a funding obligation of \$300,000, of which \$200,000 was advanced to March 31, 2009 with the balance of \$100,000 advanced on February 3, 2010.
+On February 8, 2008, the Company entered into a research agreement with The Hospital for Sick Children ("HSC") regarding funding and collaboration with respect to certain research conducted by HSC regarding brain tumour stem cells.
+Pursuant to this agreement, the Company agreed to fund \$300,000 of research expenses, all of which was paid.
+The Company is entitled to 10% of net proceeds from any commercialization agreements pertaining to intellectual property derived from that research.